Broadway Video

-Broadway Video is an American multimedia entertainment studio founded by Lorne Michaels, creator of the sketch comedy TV series Saturday Night Live and producer of other television programs and movies.
+Broadway Video is an American multimedia entertainment studio founded in 1979 by Lorne Michaels, creator of the sketch comedy television series Saturday Night Live and producer of other television programs and movies.
 Broadway Video also held the rights to much of the pre-1974 Rankin-Bass library and Lassie from 1988 to 1996 before they sold the rights to Golden Books Family Entertainment (now owned by NBCUniversal/Universal Pictures via DreamWorks Animation/Classic Media).

 History

 Lorne Michaels, who launched Saturday Night Live in 1975, produced several television specials under the banner of Above Average Productions before incorporating Broadway Video in 1979.
 Michaels took the company's name from its location at 1619 Broadway in the historic Brill Building in New York, New York.
 Initially, the company's principal activity was videotape post-production.
 One of its main clients was NBC, which hired Michaels to produce and edit Best of Saturday Night specials that aired in prime time.
 The specials and other comedy and musical projects helped Broadway Video grow "from a one-room operation into a first-class production company, the foundation of a small empire."

 Broadway Video later "prospered" by moving into home entertainment, acquisition, and international syndication.
 With offices in New York and Los Angeles, the company has continued to develop films and TV programming.
 Its sitcom, 30 Rock, ran for seven seasons between 2006 and 2013.
-Besides SNL, its current TV productions include The Tonight Show Starring Jimmy Fallon, Late Night with Seth Meyers, Mulaney, Portlandia, The Awesomes, Man Seeking Woman, and The Maya Rudolph Show.
-The company's Above Average Productions distributes its own original digital shorts, and those of others, on one of YouTube’s leading comedy networks.
+Besides SNL, its current TV productions include The Tonight Show Starring Jimmy Fallon and Late Night with Seth Meyers, The company's Above Average Productions distributes its own original digital shorts, and those of others, on one of YouTube’s leading comedy networks.

 Broadway Video Enterprises distributes the company's library and develops branded entertainment.
 Broadway Video Ventures invests in emerging technology, media, and entertainment companies.
 His production company signed a film deal with Universal Pictures in 2018 after its original deal with Paramount ended.